Body-Safe Sex Toys

 • ABS plastic (with or without a PU cote)

-• Glass, wood, stone, and ceramic under certain conditions
+• Wood, stone, and ceramic under certain conditions — these toys are rare.

 The abundance of porous and toxic toys on the market means that it’s super important for us, the buyers, to know about material safety and discreet sex toy vendors with curated collections.